 Abstract

-Background: Structure-based drug discovery methodologies such as molecular docking and virtual screening have proved to be invaluable tools in developing novel drugs.
-Central to these methods are scoring functions (SFs) which predict the binding affinity between ligands and protein targets.
+Background: Structure-based drug discovery methods, such as molecular docking and virtual screening, have become invaluable tools in developing novel drugs.
+At the core of these methods are scoring functions (SFs) which predict the binding affinity between ligands and protein targets.

-Objective: This study aims to review and contextualize the challenges and best practices when training novel scoring functions to improve their accuracy and generalizability in predicting protein-ligand binding affinities.
+Objective: This study reviews and contextualizes the challenges and best practices in training novel scoring functions to improve their accuracy and generalizability in predicting protein-ligand binding affinities.

-Conclusion: Effective training of scoring functions requires careful consideration of training data quality and methodology.
-The study highlights the importance of a robust training methodology which produces consistent SFs.
-Also highlight the need of addressing hidden biases and overfitting in machine-learning models and the need for high-quality, unbiased datasets for both training and evaluation of SFs.
-Hybrid methods, which combine the advantages of empirical and machine-learning approaches, offer a promising solution to outperform current scoring functions while displaying generalizability and versatility.
+Conclusion: Effective training of scoring functions requires careful attention to the quality of training data and methodologies.
+We emphasize the need for robust training strategies to produce consistent and generalizable SFs.
+Key considerations include addressing hidden biases and overfitting in machine-learning models, as well as ensuring the use of high-quality, unbiased datasets for both training and evaluation of SFs.
+Innovative hybrid methods, combining the advantages of empirical and machine-learning approaches, hold promise for outperforming current scoring functions while displaying greater generalizability and versatility.

 Keywords